-On October 11, 2011, the U.S. Supreme Court will hear the case of CompuCredit Corp. v.
+On October 11, 2011, the U.S. Supreme Court heard the case of CompuCredit Corp. v.
 Greenwood, which asks the question whether claims arising under the Credit Repair Organizations Act (“CROA”) are subject to arbitration pursuant to a valid arbitration agreement.
-If the Supreme Court finds in favor of the waiveability of rights under CROA and clarifies that arbitration is permitted, then it could save credit counseling agencies (“CCAs”) from costly litigation.
+If the Supreme Court finds in favor of the waiveability of rights under CROA and clarifies that arbitration is permitted, then it could save companies engaged in “credit repair” services from costly litigation.

 CompuCredit Corp. v.
 Greenwood